“It wasn’t me”: Referee at the centre of Caf violence speaks out | Goal.com

 First-half goals from forward Kodjo Fo-Doh Laba, Omar Nemssaoui and Issoufou Dayo sent the Moroccan outfit into the final, where they will square up with Egyptian giants SC Zamalek.

-The first leg takes place on May 19 in Berkane, before the reverse match in Alexandria seven days level.
+The first leg takes place on May 19 in Berkane, before the reverse match in Alexandria seven days later.